perina98/automated_modified_pcap_detection/README.md

 ## Config file

 Config file is crucial for running the application.
-If no -c or --config options are specified, config.yml is used.
-If file does not exists, program ends.
+If no `-c` or `--config` options are specified, config.yml is used.
+If file does not exist, program ends.

-Config consists of 3 main root keys:

-database, app, tests
+Config consists of 3 main root keys: database, app, tests

 database contains 2 subkeys